 When comparing WhatsApp vs Signal Private Messenger, the Slant community recommends Signal Private Messenger for most people.
-In the question“What is the best chat software?”
-Signal Private Messenger is ranked 10th while WhatsApp is ranked 13th.
+In the question“What are the best cross-platform & encrypted messaging apps?”
+Signal Private Messenger is ranked 3rd while WhatsApp is ranked 6th.
 The most important reason people chose Signal Private Messenger is:

 Backed by people nut about privacy, including - Edward Snowden, Whistleblower and privacy advocate - Laura Poitras, Oscar winning filmmaker and journalist - Bruce Schneier, internationally renowned security technologist - Matt Green, Cryptographer, Johns Hopkins University